lee-dohm/lee-dohm.github.io/disclaimer.md

 No salt, MSG, artificial color or flavoring added.

-All federal, state and local income and other taxes are solely the responsibility of the winner.
+All federal, state and local income and other taxes are solely the responsibility of the reader.

 Void where prohibited except where not prohibited.